mikekatz04/BBHx/docs/html/_sources/README.rst.txt

 Installing
 ~~~~~~~~~~

-To install with pip (for CPUs only currently):
+To install with pip (for CPUs only currently) (need GSL and lapack on
+your path.
+We recommend to do this with conda):

 ::